 - No Sign-up Bonus.
 Citi Double Cash doesn’t have a sign-up bonus.
 That puts it in a distinct minority of cash back cards.
 The sign-up bonuses of most comparable cards range from $100 to $150.

 - Has a Penalty APR.
-Citi Double Cash’s 29.99% penalty APR is a big problem for cardholders who miss payments.
+Citi Double Cash charges penalty interest.
+That’s a big problem for cardholders who miss payments.
 Many competing cards, including Capital One Quicksilver, don’t have penalty APRs.

 - Has a Foreign Transaction Fee.
 This card’s foreign transaction fee is a bummer for cardholders who travel outside the U.S. with any frequency.
 Capital One Quicksilver and Discover it both eschew foreign transaction fees, cutting globe-trotting cardholders a major break.